DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/05_DynamicRowLevelSecurity.md

 8. For Row ID input the dynamic content of `IMP_CO2_CONS_RAW_HDR`
 9. For Owner (Owners) insert `/systemusers()` with the expression `items('Apply_to_each')?['systemuserid']?[1]` inside the parenthesis.

-* Notice that the Owner input needs the pluralised logical name of the table user with a leading `/` and that you select the second element of systemuserid inside the output of List Rows.
+* Notice that the Owner input needs the pluralised logical name of the table `user` with a leading `/` and that you select the second element of systemuserid from the output of List Rows.
 <br><img src="./images/flow_update_row_owner.png" /><br>